blapid/llcpp/README.md

 ## Not Textual?!
 Yeah!
 Outputting textual logs is one of those "hidden" constrainsts/assumptions that no one talks about.
 If you think about it, you hardly ever read your logs directly.
 They're usually pulled and aggregated from your servers and go through a whole pipeline, adding a parser is no big deal.

 Once you free yourself from this constraint, it's possible to implement a logging framework thats even faster than the current state of the art.
 How much faster you ask?
+See the [benchmarks](#benchmarks).

 ## Benchmarks
 Make sure you read [my post]() on benchmarking logging frameworks to get the whole story.

-The following benchmark were run on Ubuntu.
+The following benchmark were run on Ubuntu 16.04.03.
 Compiled with Clang 5.0.1 with `--std=c++1z -flto -O3` flags. `/tmp` is mounted on an SSD. llcpp is presented with both timestamp prefix and date/time prefix (which is slower due to `localtime()`).

 #### 1 Thread Logging To `/tmp`